johnperry/CTLCDeidentifier/README.md

 # CTLCDeidentifier
-CT Lung Cancer Dataset Deidentification Utility
+CT Lung Cancer Dataset Deidentification Deidentifier program allows users to deidentify and submit CT studies and metadata to the
-The Deidentifier program allows users to deidentify and submit CT studies and metadata to the Early Lung Imaging Confederation dataset.
+Early Lung Imaging Confederation dataset.
 It includes a DICOM anonymizer to remove PHI before submission.
 The anonymizer is pre-configured to meet the requirements for submission, but users who have special de-identification requirements may control the actions of the anonymizer on